rhesamr/Distributed-Weather-Station-Single-Node/README.md

 # Distributed Weather Station System
-This code was made for a single node for a weather station system Already implemented using Raspberry Pi Model 3 B+
+This code was made for a single node for a weather station system.
+Already implemented using Raspberry Pi Model 3 B+